 It strips you of immediate mortal desires and feeds you with a cascade of imagery, closed eyed hallucinations, thoughts and feelings never thought possible before.
-Moral insights that have the power to obliterate bad behavioural patterns and humbleness that would make Ghandi look like Trump.
+Moral insights that have the power to obliterate bad behavioural patterns and humbleness for our peculiar life overflow your subjective perception.

-There is a great sense of balance and unity.
+There exists a great sense of balance and unity.
 Simply divine.

 All in all, my discovery of solo psychedelic experimentation has been incredibly important in my personal development.